mischasan/madns/README.md

 "hostip.c" is an example of how to integrate MADNS into an external "select" loop.
 The standalone program "hostip" reads a stream of requests (domain names) and writes a stream of:

     input[tab]ip

 or

     input[tab]0.0.0.0

-as responses are received.
+... as responses are received or timed out.
 A DNS server may reply INADDR_NONE (255.255.255.255).
 On exit, it prints some stats to stderr.